KitabooKitabooKitabooKitaboo

 What Is the Difference between Audiobooks and Digital Books?

-By Vishal Dani | Blog, Digital Publishing, eBook solution | 0 comment | 7 September, 2023 | 0
+By Vishal Dani | Blog, Digital Publishing, eBook solution | 0 comment | 29 January, 2024 | 0

-Audio and Digital books are the modern tech-savvy cousins of old hard-bound prints.
+Audio and digital books are the modern tech-savvy cousins of old hard-bound prints.
 The debate of old vs. new will continue into the foreseeable future, but now, there is a new debate on the horizon: the one between these new-age mediums.

 On the one hand, digital books are becoming increasingly popular, thanks to platforms like KITABOO that make it a breeze to create and publish interactive digital books.
 On the other hand, audiobooks are gaining popularity, too, as a more convenient way to read.